Best Commercial Espresso Machine

 What makes commercial machines different from domestic ones?

-While there are obviously variations that depend on brand and build quality, there are a couple of consistent differences between commercial and domestic machines.
+Of course, there are variations that depend on brand and build quality.
+Nonetheless, there are a couple of consistent differences between commercial and domestic machines.

 First, commercial machines can generally handle higher volume environments.
 The number of drinks that can be brewed per day and the speed at which those shots are pulled consecutively tends to be higher for commercial machines.

 Lastly, commercial machines are generally much larger and heavier than domestic machines.
-So even though some domestic machines may be able to handle low-volume shops, chances are most commercial machines wouldn’t work well on your countertop.
+Some domestic machines (like the Breville Barista Express) may be able to handle low-volume shops.
+However, chances are most commercial machines wouldn’t work well on your countertop.

-These extra features also account for the higher cost of commercial machines.
+These extra features also account for the higher cost of these machines.

 What machines does Starbucks use?

-The famous coffee giant gets their espresso machines from a Swiss company called Thermoplan.
-The model is called the Mastrena High Performance Espresso Machine.
+The famous coffee giant gets its espresso machines from a Swiss company called Thermoplan.
+The model is called the Mastrena High-Performance Espresso Machine.
 It’s a fully automatic bean to cup machine.

 Unfortunately, Thermoplan works exclusively with Starbucks, so other companies are unable to get the same machines.
 On the bright side, other high-end fully automatic espresso machines listed above can achieve similar results.